arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ### Test Data Generators
 Great, still here, you brave!
-Let's see how deep is this rabbit hole, then.
+Let's see how deep this rabbit hole is, then.

 The canonical answer in the Property Testing world is to use Generators.
 You can think of Generators as a code-based recipe for generating random data accordingly to some custom rules.
 So, not a trivial random value generator at all.
 It is a much more advanced structure, able to support you with challenges like: